 Limits on sharing - Google Drive There are limits to the number of people with whom you can share Google documents, files, and folders and how many people can simultaneously collaborate: Only 50 people can edit a document, spreadsheet, presentation, or drawing at the same time.
 Additional users will still be able to view the item, but they won't be able to edit it, and they won't be visible to others working on the item.
 There is also a certain limit on the number of people who can view a file at the same time.
 A single Google document, file, or folder can only be shared with 200 email addresses including viewers, commenters, and editors (doesn't apply to public items).
-If your needs exceed these limits, consider the following: When possible, choose one of the public visibility options.
 If you share a folder with a large number of people, you may notice a delay while permissions changes are applied to each item inside.
 Tips for sharing files and folders with a broad audience

 Sound Project 2014 Join us, won't you, for a national colloaboration on integrating music into the classroom culture.
 SP14's project mission is to produce music compilations for classroom use.
 Specifically, we're looking for songs from FreePlayMusic that will help students become more productive.
-[FPM is loaded with this kind of music, all of which is free when it's being used in an educational setting.]
 Music Central Links: For more info on FPM, check out the Free Play Music page or watch the FPM how-to video.
 Production Music Here's a two-age PDF that helps to clarify the music we're trying to find on FPM.
 SP14 Edition #00 [PDF 2 pages - 227KB] Collaborative Effort As opposed to one teacher trying to find 100 effective songs, it makes more sense if twenty teachers submit a five-song playlist.
 SP14 Edition Downloads Just click on the links in the Editions nav column to the right and you'll be able to download each edition.
 Submit a Playlist Send me an email--soundproject2014[at]gmail.com--with the track title, duration, and volume title for each song in your list.